Halleyawoo/Cupido-Loss/README.md

 # 🫁 Cupido Loss for Structure-Aware Airway and Vessel Segmentation

-Official PyTorch implementation of **Cupido Loss**, introduced in our MICCAI submission.
+Official PyTorch implementation of **Cupido Loss**, introduced in our MICCAI Workshop submission.

 ---